 I still recall that very old black and white photograph when I first visited the Manila Zoo with my late parents.
 That old photograph, which unfortunately I can no longer locate despite the most diligent efforts, is still vivid in my mind and continued to remind me of those simple yet happy old days.

 Visiting Manila Zoo is, more often than not, a part of childhood days of everyone born in the Metropolis and nearby provinces during the seventies and eighties.
-Almost everyone has sat foot on this Zoological and Botanical Garden built in 1959.
+Almost everyone has set foot on this Zoological and Botanical Garden built in 1959.

 Seeing those animals and birds as a child is more than fascinating.
 It is a magical place where imagination runs wild.
-All animals and birds are a friend and qualified of being a pet.
-Recalling my first visit to Manila Zoo, I felt that everything appears to be on a stand still while my imagination went free as I look at the animals in their cages.
+All animals and birds are a friend and qualified for being a pet.
+Recalling my first visit to Manila Zoo, I felt that everything appears to be on a standstill while my imagination went free as I look at the animals in their cages.
 I cannot help asking how their life is at these cages?
 Are they better off here than in their natural habitat?

 |Mali-the only captive elephant in the Philippines|

-As a child my mind concocted the fantasy of having the lion or tiger as a pet.
+As a child, my mind concocted the fantasy of having the lion or tiger as a pet.
 Inside Manila Zoo, I felt that the world immediately transformed from something that is usual to extraordinary.
 Inside the zoo, I had the unexplainable perception that everything is a standstill and waiting.
 Inside those cages, there is nothing to do but wait.
-The big question however is waiting for what?
+The big question, however, is waiting for what?

 I again had the chance to visit Manila Zoo decades after.
-Perhaps, it is to while away the time or simply my feet took me to that used to be classy mall known as "Harrison Plaza".
-As this zoo is just a few meters away, I took time to visit it and probably bring back those old memories.
+Perhaps, it is to while away the time or simply my feet took me to that used to be a classy mall known as "Harrison Plaza".
+As this zoo is just a few meters away, I took the time to visit it and probably bring back those old memories.

 I saw that elephant named “Mali”.
 She would be the first to greet you upon entering Manila Zoo.
 She holds that distinction of being the “only captive elephant in the Philippines”.
 Mali has been described as “sad”, “lonely”, “miserable”, “pitiful” and all other adjectives that connote nothing but unhappiness, melancholic or in a state of being deplorable.
 As I look at her, all I can say is to agree.
 Mali is indeed in a state of misery.
 Her cage is nothing compared to that great savannah where her relatives roam free.
 Mali is alone going back and forth in this concrete pen.
 If it is not the heat, it is definitely boredom that is killing her softly.
 Perhaps, the only consolation is that Mali is alone to walk in this concrete enclosure better than those incarcerated in Manila’s crowded jail system.